My Pillow: Operations

 The company's headquarters, call center and customer service center are located in Chaska, Minnesota.
 My Pillow manufactures pillows, mattresses, mattress toppers and covers, Giza cotton sheets, towels and pet beds at its 70,000 square-foot manufacturing plant in Shakopee, producing approximately 25,000 pillows per day.
 Some products are marketed as "proudly American made".

 Retail

 My Pillow opened its first retail store in Burnsville, Minnesota, in 2012 and, as of 2017, had grown to 17 locations in Minnesota, Iowa, North Dakota, South Dakota, and Nebraska.
 My Pillow products are also offered on QVC, at major retailers, trade shows, and from the My Pillow website.

 COVID-19 pandemic production shift

-In March 2020, Fox affiliate KMSP-TV reported that founder Mike Lindell had announced that 75% of the company's production was shifting to making cotton face masks to donate to health care workers for use during the COVID-19 pandemic in the United States, and that "Masks will not be available to public to purchase", though the cotton masks later appeared for sale on the My Pillow website.
+In March 2020, Fox affiliate KMSP-TV reported that founder Mike Lindell had announced that 75% of the company's production was shifting to making cotton face masks to donate to health care workers for use during the COVID-19 pandemic in the United States, and that "[m]asks will not be available to public to purchase", though the cotton masks later appeared for sale on the My Pillow website.